we are luke + madalyne

 Madalyne is the organized, stubborn half of Backroad Packers.
 She loves nothing more than getting up early to watch the sunrise, heading out for a trail run and eating a hearty helping of chips and guacamole.

 She also loves to write - and even got a degree in Journalism from Colorado State University.
 And to travel.
 A love that began with a high school trip to Italy & Greece, and was confirmed after interning at a magazine for a month in Chiang Mai, Thailand.

 Luke is the more spontaneous, imaginative half of Backroad Packers.
 He is all about meeting new people, hitting the trails on his mountain bike and ending the day watching the sunset - usually with a cold drink in hand.

 He is also an amazing drone pilot - all of the aerial shots are courtesy of him and our drone, Kylo.
-Luke got his first taste of international travel while studying abroad in Thailand, an experience that not only changed his outlook on life, but also his future romantic plans (Madalyne also happened to be in the same program).
+Luke got his first taste of international travel while studying abroad in Thailand, an experience that totally changed his outlook and life and future plans.
+He graduated with a degree in Mechanical Engineering from Cal Poly.

 let's get social

 a couple (more) things to know about backroad packers

 \\ For us, protecting the environment and doing our part for the planet is a key facet of who we are.
 Learn more about this here.

 \\ We chase the sun.
 For us, more daylight means more adventures, and more adventures mean more happiness.